textcreationpartnership/A03434/README.md

 ##Content Summary##

 #####Front#####
-❧STRAVNGE,
-Lamentable, and Tragicall
-Hystories.TRANSLATED OVT OF
-French into Engliſhe,
-by R. S.*ANNO

 1. ¶To the right Worſhipfull, Mayſter
 Henry Vernon of Stoke, in the Countye of Salop, & Mayſter Iohn Vernon of Sudbury, in th• Countye